Before the abortion

 Following your initial assessment appointment at the abortion service, you will usually have two more appointments on different days.
 On your first visit you will be given a medication called mifepristone, which blocks the hormone that makes the lining of the uterus (womb) suitable for the fertilised egg.
 After taking the first pill, you will be able to go home and continue your normal everyday activities.
 In some instances (where appropriate) the first medication may be given at the assessment appointment.

 On your next visit to the abortion service, you will be given the second medication, which is called misoprostol.
 This medication is usually inserted vaginally or taken orally.
 This medication causes the lining of the uterus (womb) to break down, and to be passed along with the embryo and bleeding, through the vagina.
 This usually happens within four to six hours of the medication being taken.
 This part of the process can be a bit like a very heavy period.
 It can be painful, but painkillers can be taken, and are usually provided by the abortion service.

 The medicines that are used during an early medical abortion may make you feel quite sick and you may have diarrhoea.

-In some cases, depending whether you live close enough to the abortion service, you may be able to return home after taking the second medication.
-This will be discussed with you if that is offered by the clinic or hospital.
-Otherwise you would remain in hospital as a day patient until the pregnancy is passed.
+In some cases, you may be able to return home to take the second medication.
+If this is possible in your case, the team at the clinic will talk to you about it.
+Otherwise, you would stay in hospital as a day patient until the pregnancy is passed.

-Following the procedure you will bleed, usually for 7-10 days.
+Following the procedure you will bleed, usually for 7 to 10 days.